geotsad/Academic-Projects/Chat and VoIP in Java/README.md

 # Chat and VoIP Application

 ## Introduction
-This project is a simple peer-to-peer Chat and VoIP application developed by me as part of the **Computer Networks II** course in the 7th semester of my studies.
-It enables two users to communicate through text messages and voice calls without relying on a central server, ensuring end-to-end encrypted communication.
+This project is a simple Peer-to-Peer (P2P) application that enables real-time chat and Voice over IP (VoIP) communication utilizing the UDP protocol in Java.
+This application will be based on java.net to handle network communications, providing a foundational understanding of network programming, concurrency, and instant messaging and multimedia data exchange between two peers.It is developed as part of the **Computer Networks II** course in the 7th semester of my studies and enables two users to communicate through text messages and voice calls without relying on a central server, ensuring end-to-end encrypted communication.

 ## Features
 - **Text Messaging**: Users can send and receive encrypted text messages.